ACXPA Industry Insights

 Where can I find Australian call centre benchmarks?

-Start with the Australian Call Centre Rankings ↗ (public view), then use ACXPA’s resources and tools to lift execution: Call Centre Hub ↗.
+Start with the Australian Call Centre Rankings for a public view, then use ACXPA's resources and tools to lift execution via the Call Centre Hub.

 How much do call centre agents get paid in Australia?

-Salaries vary by state, industry complexity, and role scope.
-Use current Australian benchmarks here: Latest call centre salaries ↗.
+Salaries vary by state, industry complexity and role scope.
+Use current Australian benchmarks in our latest call centre salaries guide.

 Are Australian call centre jobs going overseas?

-Some work moves offshore in cost-driven cycles — but customer expectations, complexity, risk, and governance requirements often force a re-balance.
-“Right-shoring” decisions work best when you treat outsourcing as service design + governance (not just cost).
+Some work moves offshore in cost-driven cycles, but customer expectations, complexity, risk and governance often force a re-balance.

 0 Comments